php-coder/togglz-spring-boot/README.md

 If the `togglz.features-file` is provided this will take precedence over features provided via application properties and effectively ignoring `togglz.features`.

+## Admin Console Security

+By default the Togglz admin console is secured using the `UserProvider` bean.
+Which `UserProvider` bean the auto configuration depends on the availability of the Spring Security dependency.
+If Spring Security is on the classpath a `SpringSecurityUserProvider` is configured.
+In this case it will check if the user has the authority as provided by the `togglz.console.feature-admin-authority` application property.
+If Spring Security is not on the classpath a `NoOpUserProvider` is configured which provides a `null` user to the admin console servlet.
+This also means the admin console will not be accessible.
+For quick testing the `togglz.console.secured` application property can be to `false`.
+This will bypass security completely for the admin console.
+Be careful in production with this setting as it will give everybody access to the admin console.
+Setting `togglz.console.secured` to `false` is also useful when you want to protect the admin console independently from the `UserProvider`.

 ## Application Properties

 The following properties can be specified inside your application.properties/application.yml file or as command line switches: